transformgovsg/landing-zone/src/content/blog/20240719-transform-makes-public-service-week.md

 pubDate: '2024-07-19'
 author: 'Yeo Yong Kiat'
 ---

-## TransformGovSG joins the Singapore public service at the Public Service Week Learning Festival on 26 Jul 2024!
-Themed “Innovate, Grow, Care - Make a Difference for Tomorrow”, we celebrate the spirit of creating new opportunities for our fellow public servants.

 ![Augmenting Policy Capabilities with AI](https://rogueteacher.me/images/transformgovsg/pswlf2024.jpg)

 <figcaption>join us for our inaugural unveiling of Sense to the Singapore public service!</figcaption>